1twalters01/Conjugat/README.md

 The webapp will be fully fleshed out to give a more real feel including: login functionality, payment with 3 different payment processors (on live mode as this is just a practice project) for the stereotypical freemium model, a newsletter sign up, and a fully responsive design.
 More features will be added as they are thought of / suggested.

 ## What is finished
-Everything except for the design, the test functionality and the algorithm for choosing tenses is finished.
+Everything except for the design, the test functionality, and the algorithm for choosing tenses is finished for the version that does not use DRF.
 Things that are finished are as follows:

 ### Language database creation - conjugat/verbs/models
 Proper normalisation is critical when working with big databases.
 It can take your website from being unusable (25s+), even when the page is not accessing the ORM to working fast (<1s).
 Good indexing is also important.
 Proper management of primary keys had to be used in the web scraping to prevent data from going wrong.
 This is a read only database meaning I may consider using direct sql commands rather than the ORM depending on performance as the Django ORM is known to be quite slow for big databases.